top of page

 • 2 min read

-The “Accelerating Housing Delivery” practice note outlines strategies to address London’s urgent housing needs, emphasising affordable housing, social rent, and intermediate housing for key workers and middle-income earners.
-It is a material consideration in determining planning applications and aligns with the London Plan and the Mayor’s Housing Strategy.
+The “Accelerating Housing Delivery” practice note outlines strategies to address London’s urgent housing needs.
+It emphasises affordable housing, social rent and intermediate housing for key workers and middle-income earners.
+It is now a material consideration in determining planning applications and aligns with the London Plan and the Mayor’s Housing Strategy.

 Key Highlights: